gashton/tcp_full_proxy/README.md

 This is a simple TCP Full Proxy written in C.

-The program listens and accepts connections on the specified `<local port>`, for each new connection the program creates a separate connection to the `<ip of server>` on port `<remote port>` and proxies the TCP data between them.
+The program listens and accepts connections on the specified `<local port>`, for each new connection the program creates a separate connection to the `<host>` on port `<remote port>` and proxies the TCP data between them.

 Authors
 -------